Yashrajpawar-dev/PeerLink/README.md

 - Send and receive text messages instantly between connected devices
 - Messages appear in a familiar chat-style conversation screen

-### 📝 Chat History
-- Keeps recent conversations on the device so users can revisit chats
-- Messages are stored locally, not on any remote server

 ### 🎨 Simple, User-Friendly UI
 - Minimal, clean layout focused on the chat experience
 - Straightforward flows: connect → chat → disconnect